Embracing Your Career While Navigating Motherhood

-And yet, working moms are often made to feel like their careers should take a backseat, that they’re “lucky” to have flexible jobs.
-That prioritizing work is somehow a betrayal of motherhood.
+And yet, working moms are often made to feel like their careers should take a backseat.
+They’re told they’re “lucky” to have flexible jobs, as if prioritizing work is somehow a betrayal of motherhood.

 Let’s set the record straight: Your career isn’t secondary.
 Your ambition isn’t selfish.
-And the work you do—both at home and beyond—is deeply valuable.
+The work you do—both at home and beyond—is deeply valuable.

 Why Society Still Struggles With Working Moms

 Even in two-income households, research shows that women bear the majority of the mental load—the invisible labor of managing meals, schedules, appointments, and emotional needs.
 This mental load is often underestimated and unacknowledged, leading to exhaustion and resentment.
-It’s not just about doing tasks, but about the constant planning, anticipating, and worrying that goes into maintaining a household and raising children.
+It’s not just about doing tasks; it’s about the constant planning, anticipating, and worrying that goes into maintaining a household and raising children.

 Meanwhile, workplace culture hasn’t caught up with the reality that most mothers work.
 Many companies still operate on outdated models that assume a primary caregiver at home, making it difficult for working mothers to thrive without feeling immense pressure.
 This often manifests in a lack of adequate parental leave, inflexible work hours, and a general expectation that employees should always be "on."